TiberiusBaker/Summer2024Notes/CS404/Readings/Pojman Essay.md

 Author argues that this is not a good argument for tolerance.
 - "If morality simply is relative to each culture, then if the culture in question does not have a principle of tolerance, its members have no obligation to be tolerant"
-- I disagree with the author here, since Herskovits is not saying that tolerance must be a part of a culture, but instead that when one acknowledges that morality comes from cultural acceptance, one must then also be tolerant of other cultures, as one would see that the differences are due to cultural approval.

 The author also states that under this view, reformers are always morally wrong and separate societies cannot condemn other societies for heinous morality.